On enhanced reductive groups (II): Finiteness of nilpotent orbits under enhanced group action and their closures: Finiteness of nilpotent orbits under the enhanced group action

 Summing up, we accomplish the proof. \end{proof}

-\begin{theorem} Assume $G=\GL_n$ with $n>2$ and $M$ has complete reducibility.
+\begin{theorem} Assume $G=\GL_n$ with $n>2$.
 Then the nilpotent cone $\ucaln:=\caln(\ugg)$ of the enhanced Lie algebra $\ugg:=\Lie(\uG)$ has finite nilpotent orbits under adjoint $\uG$-action if and only if up to tensor products with one-dimensional modules, $M$ is isomorphic to the one of the following three modules: (i) one-dimensional module; (ii) the natural module $\bk^n$; (iii) the linear dual module of the natural one $\bk^n$. \end{theorem}

 \begin{proof} The necessary part follows from Lemmas \ref{lem A}-\ref{lem D}.
 Next we show the sufficient part.
 When $M=L(a\sum_{i=1}^n\epsilon_i)$ ($a\in\bbn$), $M$ is a one-dimensional module.
 It is easily known that $\ucaln$ has $2\aleph_n$ $\uG$-orbits: one containing a single point ``zero vector" $(0, 0)$; one containing all elements $(0, \nu)$ with $\nu$ running over all nonzero elements in $M$, the remaining ones are of the form $(J_{\lambda}, \nu)$ with $\lambda\in \mathscr{P}_n$ and $\nu$ running over all elements in $M$.
 Now we consider $M=L(\epsilon_1)$.
 In this case, $M$ is the natural module $\bk^n$.
 The finiteness of orbits in $\ucaln$ follows from the forthcoming Theorem \ref{thm: classi}.
-As to Case (iii) when $M$ is the linear dual of the natural module, $M$ is $G$-conjugate to the natural module.
-Consequently their enhanced nilpotent cones are $\uG$-conjugate.
-So the finiteness in Case (iii) is assured as in Case (ii).
+As to Case (iii) when $M$ is the linear dual of the natural module, { by Remark \ref{rem: identical orbti thy}, the enhanced nilpotent orbits under $\uG$ are in a one-to-one correspondence to the enhanced nilpotent orbits under $\underline{G}^\sharp$ for the natural module.} So the finiteness in Case (iii) is assured as in Case (ii).
 The sufficient part is proved. \end{proof}

-\begin{remark} (1) The condition involving complete reducibility in Theorem \ref{thm: bigg n orbit} comes from some technique requirement when $\text{ch}(\bk)>0$.
-It should not be necessary.